 This is a follow up story for Food Fleet.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 4 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 I started my career at the world-famous Century Plaza Hotel in Los Angeles Apprenticing under Certified Master Chef Raimund Hofmeister.

 Since then I have worked in more than 22 countries around the world working for some of the world’s finest chefs from Cas Spijkers, 2 Michelin star Restaurant De Swann Hotel in Oisterwijk, to Paul Prudhomme's K-Paul's Louisiana Kitchen.
 I was on the 92 and 96 US Culinary Olympic Teams.
 Chef for the LA lakers from 04-11.
 In 2011 the lockout happened and the equipment manager of the lakers came to me with an idea to start a food truck.
 The short version is, we did and realized the real business and need was to help small mom and pop food trucks be able to work in the corporate foodservice world, from Convention centers, Universities, hospitals, Corporate dining.
 We supply all of the major corporate foodservice companies with their mobile solutions and indoor popups, or station takeovers.
 Since the pandemic our industry as a whole has been decimated.
 Revenue is down by more than 80%.
 I have to say those in our industry have all had successes and failures, it's part of the game.
 It's the same for all entrepreneurs.

 Losing so much through no fault of your own, while the guilt and coulda woulda shouldn't isn't there.
 The outcome is the same if not worse.
 I am sure like many of you, we were poised to have our best year and expand globally.
 Now we're just trying to hang on.

 Tell us about what you’ve been up to!
 Has the business been growing?